ohughes1207/Olli-Bot/README.md

 # OlliBot

-Discord self-bot written in C# using DSharpPlus.
+Discord Bot written in C# using DSharpPlus.
 Designed for easy integration of slash commands.